Reviewer Guidelines

 If you run into problems or have questions:

-Your expertise is building the foundation for understanding AI in academic contexts.
-Every review you contribute helps researchers and educators understand what these tools can and cannot do.
+Your expertise is building the foundation for understanding what AI-assisted scholarship can — and cannot — reliably produce.